Bobzycruiz/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

 File 0.
-This program will assign a random number to the variable n each time it is executed.
+Check and print positive or negative or nothing

+File 1.
+Check and print if the lat digit is greater than 5